 I was just reorganizing my desk and found some photographs almost twenty years old.
 One was a picture from July 2002 when I was fortunate enough to meet Mr. Simon Wiesenthal in his office in Vienna.
-I guess it isn’t really news, but sometimes you have to make an exception.

-Simon Wiesenthal (here in his later years) was born on December 31, 1908, in Buchach, in the Kingdom of Galicia and Lodomeria, which was then part of the Austro-Hungarian Empire.
+Simon Wiesenthal (above in his later years) was born on December 31, 1908, in Buchach, in the Kingdom of Galicia and Lodomeria, which was then part of the Austro-Hungarian Empire.
 His father was a wholesaler, who had left Russia in 1905 to escape the anti-Jewish pogroms.
 The elder Wiesenthal was called to active duty in 1914 in the Austro-Hungarian Army at the start of World War I; he was killed in action on the Eastern Front in 1915.
 Simon, his younger brother and his mother fled to Vienna, when the Russian Army overran Galicia.
 In the ebb and flow of war, the family returned to Buchach in 1917, after the Russians retreated.
 Simon attended the Czech Technical University in Prague, where he studied from 1928 until 1932.
 After graduating, he became a building engineer, working mostly in Odessa in 1934 and 1935.
 The next six years are unclear, concerning Wiesenthal’s life; he married in 1936, when he returned to Galicia.

 After the Nazi invasion of Russia in 1941, Wiesenthal’s mother came to live with him and his wife in Lvov.
 Wiesenthal, a Jew, was detained by German authorities on July 6, 1941, but was saved from an Einsatzgruppe firing squad by a Ukrainian man, for whom he had previously worked.
 German police deported Wiesenthal and his wife in late 1941 to the Janowska labor and transit camp and forced to work at the Eastern Railway Repair Works.
 Every few weeks the Nazis would conduct a selection of Lvov Jewish Ghetto inhabitants unable to work.
 In one such deportation, Wiesenthal’s mother was transported by freight train to the Belzec extermination camp and killed in August 1942.
 On April 20, 1943, Wiesenthal avoided execution at a sand pit by firing squad, when at the last moment a German construction engineer intervened, stating that Wiesenthal was too skilled to be killed.